Florence Correctional Center

 In 2005, CCA contracted with the Alaska Department of Corrections to keep more than 30% of the state's inmates in FCC.
 Many of these Alaskans were detainees awaiting trial.
-Eventually this contract was finished.

-In 2017, the City of Mesa became the first city in Arizona to allow the private prison to house misdemeanor offenders.
-Of course this led to some backlash, but the city reassured citizens that this would in-fact save the city money.
-Approximately $2 Million per year.
-The city and CoreCivic agreed to 3 years.
+In 2017, Mesa agreed to a three-year contract with CoreCivic to house inmates in FCC, becoming the first city in Arizona to use a private prison.

 The prison is one of several state, federal and private prisons in Florence.